 Tasneem Iqbal is five foot tall, and has a love/ hate relationship with that.
 She has been a vegetarian for almost four years.
 Most of her go-to beauty products are animal cruelty free.
-She loves long walks on the beach at sunset and she loves her dog Nikko Nut (Right) more than Ryan Gosling.
+She loves long walks on the beach at sunset and she loves her dog Nikko Nut (Left) more than Ryan Gosling.

 Alwaysm: Tell me about a time you had a negative thought about your appearance.

 Tasneem Ibqal: “I started developing really early.
 Like, really early.
 I must have been like ten or eleven when I started having to wear bras and stuff, and I hated it.
 It almost felt like a punishment.
 My clothes wouldn’t fit me right.
 I was a child, and I was wearing teenage clothing.
 I guess that was my first negative experience.”

 Alwaysm: How did you respond to that at the time?

 Tasneem: “Well...
 I was a bit of a tomboy, so I stuck on sports bras and strapped my chest down.
 I guess after a while I started embracing it, but that’s how I dealt with it at first.
 Wearing looser fitting clothing, and things that didn’t reveal too much of me.
 That was my response.”

 So, you were uncomfortable with growing into a woman.